-How Puttanesca got it’s name!
+Alla Puttanesca: Whore’s spaghetti!
+How it got it’s name!

 Like so many other Italian dishes there are various opinions on how this pasta dish got its name!
 Some believe that it was a dish made by a brothel owner in the Spanish quarter (red light district) of Naples.
 Although it’s not clear, if he offered it to his patrons or used it to entice customers through the door with the spicy, pungent aroma produced by its ingredients.
 Others believe that this was the easiest thing prostitutes could prepare between customers because the low cost, easily stored ingredients required little shopping or preparation.

 More believable, perhaps, is the story that this very popular sauce originated in Ischia around 1950.
 It was created by Sandro Petti, the co-owner of the restaurant Rangio Felon.
 The story goes that some customers arrived late to eat and because the restaurant had run out of many fresh ingredients, they asked Petti to prepare ‘una puttanata qualsiasi’, which literally translates as ‘a whore’s any’ but means any rubbish/ garbage.
 So Petti created a dish with what he had, or rather had left in the kitchen.
 The resulting pasta dish was liked so much by the customers that Petti put it on the restaurant menu calling it ‘spaghetti all puttanesca’.